COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Dec" >}}

+* Our paper on _Bayesian Network Based Label Correlation Analysis For Multi-label Classifier Chain_ has been accepted for publication in Information Sciences.
+Congratulations to my collaborators! `Dec 8`

 * There are multiple openings in our lab for PhD students 2021 entry.
 The studentships are available for both UK/EU and international students.
 Please have a look at [vacancies](/docs/home/vacancies) and feel free to contact with me for more details.

 * Our workshop on _Decomposition Techniques in Evolutionary Optimization_ ([DTEO](https://sites.google.com/view/dteo/)) has been approved by GECCO 2021!
-Please submit your latest work on all decomposition-based approaches to DTEO. `Dec 3`
+Please submit your latest work to DTEO. `Dec 3`

 * Our tutorial on _Decomposition Multi-Objective Optimization: Current Developments and Future Opportunities_ has been approved by GECCO 2021!
 This is the 4th time we have this tutorial in GECCO.
 See you next year in Lille, hopefully the pandemic is over then. `Dec 3`